Curtis Jones (footballer, born 2001): International career

 Jones made his debut for the England national under-21 team on 7 October 2020 in a 3–3 draw against Andorra.
 He scored his first goal for the under-21s during a 3–1 home win over Andorra on 13 November.
 Jones was a member of the squad that were eliminated at the group stage of the 2021 UEFA European Under-21 Championship and scored in their last game against Croatia.

 On 14 June 2023, Jones was included in the England squad for the 2023 UEFA European Under-21 Championship.
 On 8 July 2023, Jones was credited with the winning goal in the final against Spain after Cole Palmer's free kick deflected off him into the goal.
 He was named the man of the match for the final, which saw England win the tournament for the first time since 1984.
 His performances during the competition resulted in him being chosen by the UEFA Technical Observer panel for their team of the tournament.

 On 21 May 2024, Jones received his first senior call-up as part of the 33-player preliminary squad for UEFA Euro 2024.
 However, he was later cut from the final 26-man squad.

 He was called up by Lee Carsley for the UEFA Nations League ties in November 2024.
 On 14 November 2024, Jones earned his first England cap against Greece, and scored his first senior England goal with a backheel flick into the far corner in a UEFA Nations League match.

 Style of play

-Jones is regarded as a tenacious, silky and lively player, and was described as being in his best form in the second half of the 2022–23 season.
-He is also praised for his football IQ, ability to beat the press and create and finish goal scoring opportunities.
+Jones is praised for his football IQ, ability to beat the press and create and finish goal scoring opportunities.